Need Just the Right Edible Flower

 Want to know if a plant you're considering has edible flowers?
 This is the place to look.

 add new flowers all the time.
 Also, I will

 tell you about each flower in detail.
 Click on the links to go to that

 Subscribe to my blog by clicking on the orange RSS

 button in the left column to get notified when the edible flowers list

 and other pages on my site are updated.

 Note: While the flowers mentioned in the edible flowers list are edible, other parts of the plants mentioned in this list may be poisonous.
 Know what you're eating!

 (link opens a new window)

 Before you eat a new flower, click here for important warning information.
-A through N
+The edible flowers list, A through N

 Click here to jump down to O through Z